gcallah/MiscWriting/Empire/empire.md

 ideology and trying to promote some right-wing ideology, it repeatedly interferes with local governance to promote that ideology *de jour*.
-A pragmatic empire would recognize that many of the issues the American Empire becomes involved with are irrelevant to its proper end: maintaining order.
+A pragmatic empire would recognize that many of the issues the American Empire becomes involved with are irrelevant to its proper end of maintaining order.
 The Romans would not, for instance, have cared if Lusitania permitted gay marriage while Armenia did not, if Arabia used racial preferences in hiring while Britannia did not, or if Dacia adopted a socialist economic system while Mauretania enthusiastically embraced free markets.